ParmeJon/web-scrape-practice/README.md

 # Web Scraping with Node
 Here is my first time web scraping.
 Thought I should see first hand how it is.
+In this project I webscrape facts and output them in a JSON file.

 ## Packages Used
  - Axios